-Each organisation will competitively bid to be partnered with you if you make it to this phase of the application.
+Each organisation will competitively bid to be partnered with you, if you make it to this phase of the application.
 Evaluators will be matched to your project based on a range of considerations, including the strength and quality of their bid, their skills and experience in the evaluation methods that are appropriate for your project, their subject specific knowledge and experience of conducting research with the children and young people your project supports.

-Step five: Co-design
+Step four: Co-design

-Once you're paired with an evaluator, you'll enter a 'co-design' period where you'll work with your evaluator to design a final proposal and project design that has the best chance of achieving an effective evaluation.
+Once you're paired with an evaluator, you'll enter a 'co-design' period where you'll work with your evaluator to develop or refine your Theory of Change if necessary, design a final proposal and project design that has the best chance of achieving an effective evaluation.
 This means components of your original design and application could change.
+For more information about Theory of Change please see the resources provided by the Early Intervention Foundation.